 5. Put it in your schedule.

 It’s true – you are busy!
 Work, kids’ school/cocurricular activities, church, lessons, food prep, and the many other things that take time.
 These are real challenges.
 Accept the challenge!
 It always helps to combine activities if possible.
 Perhaps you can elliptical or ride a bike while you prepare for a meeting.
 Plan to meet a friend for coffee?
-How about a workout or walk instead?
+Give a new workout or walk a try instead.
 Even stretching or foam rolling while watching reruns of The Office can help.

 6. Listen to your body.